 The Primary School classes follow the Key Stage 1 curriculum for Year 1 (ages 5-6) and Year 2 (ages 6-7).
 The underlying aim is to further build on the foundations laid in EYFS and continue to provide a safe, secure and stimulating learning environment that encourages each child to become confident in their own abilities.
 From Years 3 to 6, the Key Stage 3 curriculum is followed.
 As a full Apple school with a Bring Your Own Device programme, 1:1 iPad technologies are used from Year 1 to Year 6, enabling students develop the skills that allow them to contribute confidently in any context.
-A Coding curriculum, French and the planned introduction of Russian as the Modern Foreign Language, and a progressive curriculum of Library Research skills, are also provided.
+A Coding curriculum, French and a progressive curriculum of Library Research skills, are also provided.

 SVS supports a range of abilities in the school and is committed to personalised provision.
 The school says that this requires a deep knowledge of each child, their needs, learning styles and levels.
 Starting points are assessed using internal and external (international) assessment and digital tracking systems (Learning Ladders) ensuring each child’s progress is tracked according to their individual starting points and next steps identified accordingly.
 Teachers are highly skilled and experienced in differentiating instruction and this continues to be a major focus of professional development of teachers.

-Additional fees are required if an independently source learning support teacher or outsourced therapies are needed.
+Additional fees are required if an independently sourced learning support teacher or outsourced therapies are needed.

-This new campus is one of the first Dubai Municipality approved green eco-friendly school buildings.
-The school offers to students: Classrooms equipped with the latest Epson UI 595wi touch-enabled interactive technology, as well as Wi-Fi connectivity throughout, individual outdoor classrooms for all Foundation Stage classes, flexible learning or break-out spaces including Art and Innovation Room, Music Room, Foundation Stage Library and Performing Arts Area, Primary library with extensive range of quality books, well-equipped ICT and science laboratories; a Multi-purpose Hall, and an outside theatre built in the style of a traditional Roman auditorium.
+This campus is one of the first Dubai Municipality approved green eco-friendly school buildings.
+The school offers students: classrooms equipped with the latest Epson UI 595wi touch-enabled interactive technology, as well as Wi-Fi connectivity throughout, individual outdoor classrooms for all Foundation Stage classes, flexible learning or break-out spaces including an Art and Innovation Room, Music Room, Foundation Stage Library and Performing Arts Area.

-Outdoor facilities also include an all year round (temperature controlled) paddling and 20 metre swimming pool with 4 lanes, 100 metre athletics track, three sports fields (including a full size football pitch) with quality surfaces and facilities, and designated fully equipped playgrounds each for Foundation Stage and Key Stage One,
+Outdoor facilities also include an all year round paddling pool and a 20 metre swimming pool with 4 lanes, 100 metre athletics track, three sports fields (including a full size football pitch) with quality surfaces and facilities, and designated fully equipped playgrounds each for Foundation Stage and Key Stage One,

 As we noted in our Smart Vision School - First Look article, the school was particularly keen about its “Home to Home” concept where every classroom in the EYFS section has its own separate facilities including a play area, a garden (where each child will be allocated a planter box), shaded area and toilet.
 All teaching then comes to them in their own “Home room” environment.